Office hours are 9am-6pm Monday – Friday

 Government guidelines state that if you are travelling to England from a red or amber list country, you must quarantine for 10 days.
 Moreover, you must undergo testing on day 2 and day 8 following your return.
 In order to leave quarantine, you are required to isolate for the full 10 days.
 A negative result on both of your day 2 and 8 tests is compulsory.

-Further to the release of the Government’s red, amber and green travel lists, regulations may differ depending on the airline or country.
+Further to the release of the Government’s red and the rest of the world travel lists, regulations may differ depending on the airline or country.
 Therefore, we advise that you visit the Government and Foreign Office Websites for guidance in advance of your travel.

 Firstly, you must perform a test on or before day 2.
 This is a Genomic Sequencing test, which aids with variant surveillance.
 Genome Sequencing helps identify, monitor and reduce the number of variants in the UK.
 Diagnostic Covid tests, such as PCR tests, look for the virus itself using a small sample of its genetic material, whereas Genomic sequencing can identify specific variants.